 The MASTS ASM is a cross-disciplinary event that brings together the marine science community, with the aim of promoting and communicating research excellence and forging new collaborations.
 The event includes expert plenary speakers, general science and panel sessions, and e-posters.

-The newly established Forum hosted a Session on 6th November 2024, introducing its remits and objectives and invited the community to a discussion about future activities.
+At this ASM the newly established Forum hosted an Inaugural Session, introducing its remits and objectives and invited the community to a discussion about future activities.
+Please see the full programme here.

 The Policy and Innovation Group at the University of Edinburgh, in collaboration with the Supergen ORE Hub, Wave Energy Scotland and the Marine Energy Council, have published the 2024 UK Ocean Energy Review.
 More info here!